BBC One "Circle" idents

 The BBC One "Circle" idents were a set of on-screen channel identities used on BBC One from 7 October 2006 to 4 December 2016.
 They also featured on the BBC Studios channel, BBC America.
 The idents contained images of circles being formed by nature, or people and their actions.
-This was the longest set of idents that was used by BBC One, as they lasted for 10 years.
+This was the longest-lasting set of idents used by BBC One, as they remained in use for over 10 years.

 Launch

-The Circles ident package was announced on 26 September 2006 as the replacement for the "Rhythm & Movement" idents that had been in use since Easter 2002.
+The Circles ident package was announced on 26 September 2006 as the replacement for the "Rhythm & Movement" idents that had been in use since March 2002.
 When BBC One channel controller changed to Peter Fincham, he hinted in August 2005 that the dancers would be changed soon.
 He announced at the Edinburgh International Television Festival that "It may well be that the time is coming to look at a new way of doing it.
 No date or direct decision has been made but it's under review".

 The new idents would come into force alongside a revised schedule for the channel.
 The idents themselves were designed and produced for the BBC by Red Bee Media and marking the end of Lambie-Nairn's time at the BBC after fifteen years.
 Imran Hanif composed the original music for all idents, having been selected from a shortlist of 12 composers and bands.